New 'Logan' Super Bowl trailer is unnecessary but welcome

 A quick trailer for upcoming superhero film "Logan" hit during Sunday's big game, sans Johnny Cash but with a lot of violence.
 And it gave us our first look at Caliban.

-In the 30-second spot, we see new harrowing footage of Professor X, played by Patrick Stewart, and a (scared?)
+The trailer is only 30 seconds long, but Hugh Jackman as Wolverine gets to pull out the claws for some fierce fighting nonetheless.
+We also see new harrowing footage of Professor X, played by Patrick Stewart, and a (scared?)
 Caliban, played by Stephen Merchant, stuffed in the back seat.

 But is Caliban actually scared?
 We'll find out more when "Logan" opens in theaters worldwide March 1.